Systems Engagement and Exploration Environment (SEEe)

 A participant in the research study, Visualizing the Wide Range of Factors in K-12 Education

-Once this study is complete, should the REVLR virtual environment show promise toward the team’s goal, a next phase of research will likely involve an extended collaboration with an educational program for future teachers and also, optimally, an organization charged with sustaining and improving educational achievement in Maryland.
+Once this study is complete, the next phase of research will involve an extended collaboration with an educational program for future teachers, or, an organization charged with sustaining and improving educational achievement in Maryland.

-You can learn more about the REVLR virtual environment here.
+You can learn more about the REVLR system driving SEEe here.

 Researchers and Creators